 Articles are one of my favorite mediums.
 What's not to like?
 They're short, thoughtful pieces and you don't have to worry about keeping your characters or locations in order.

 I wrote my first article before I'd even realized it was an article.
 It was the Grandma Hlavacek piece here.
 I thought of it mainly as a way to express some feelings about the passing of my grandma.
 It was meant only for family consumption.

 Then I saw a feature in Florida Today that showcased local authors.
-All you had to do was submit an article and if they liked it, (or perhaps had absolutely nothing else) they'd publish the article.
+All you had to do was submit an article and if they liked it, (or perhaps had absolutely nothing else on hand) they'd publish the article.
 I submitted the Grandma article and was amazed when it was accepted.
 The article appeared a week or two later and I was bitten.
-I submitted several more and though the paper discontinued that feature, I was hooked.
+I submitted several more that were published and though the paper discontinued that feature, I was hooked.

 About that same time, I heard of an opportunity to write for a local motorcycle magazine, Coastal Cruizin', published by Stan and Lorraine Blake.
 While most of my work with them was in the form of Advertorials, I also had a spot for my own thoughts in each edition.
 Feature articles about motorcycles.
 Does a writing gig get any sweeter?
 I think not.